Go to the doctor, do not get aggravated thinking that COVID is mild: Health

 The director of Disease Control and Prevention of the Ministry of Health, Dr. Leticia Ruiz González, made the call this Saturday: “We ask you to go to the medical service, do not allow the symptoms to worsen at home, thinking that it is a cold. mild”.

 He mentioned that hospitalizations “as we had announced are beginning to rise”, since to date there are 378 hospitalized.
-The occupation of general ranges is at 68.1% with 316 patients in those areas.
+The occupation of general ranges is at 68.1% with 316 patients in these areas.

 Although to date there are 62 intubated people.
 “It’s good news because it hasn’t moved much.”